driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ## 3. Cloud AI Services

 Azure Machine Learning Service was utilized extensively throughout the project.
 Azure ML provided a powerful platform for managing the entire MLOps pipeline, from data preparation to model registration.
-(It took a while to get used to working with azure ml, but once I got the hang of it, it was nice to see all the possibilities it offers)
+(It took a while to get used to working with Azure ML, but once I got the hang of it, it was nice to see all the possibilities it offers)

 ### 3.1 Compute Resource Management